Blyzz616/base64/README.md

 Then, because I'm a completionist, I put them together in [base.sh](https://github.com/Blyzz616/base64-Encoder/blob/main/base.sh).

-Now I know how base64 works!
+Now I know how base64 works, at least as far as plaintext is concerned.